Stafford, Rams hold off Falcons for 31-27 victory | Times Leader

 While most of the 71,802 inside of SoFi Stadium were dreading the worst Sunday, the All-Pro cornerback knew he was going to be a deciding factor in the final minutes.

-With the Falcons driving for a potential go-ahead touchdown, Ramsey picked off Marcus Mariota’s pass intended for Bryan Edwards in the end zone, allowing the Rams to hold on for a 31-27 victory.
+With the Falcons driving for a potential go-ahead touchdown, Marcus Mariota’s pass intended for Bryan Edwards in the end zone, allowing the Rams to hold on for a 31-27 victory.

 “I told my teammates it was gonna come back to me and it did,” Ramsey said.
 “I just continued to focus and do my job.
 That was going through my mind because in the past we pressed to make those plays.
 And when you do that, it doesn’t end up well for you.”